pps-07/Amazon_ML_Hackathon/README.md

 ## Dataset was provided by Amazon
 ## Algorithm used is LGBM Regressor
 ### Applied several NLP based techniques for data preprocessing
+### I have used TfidfVectorizer to create vectors of different features in a dataset